Cray-HPE/docs-csm/operations/UAS_user_and_admin_topics/UAS_and_UAI_Health_Checks.md

 ## Troubleshoot UAS and UAI Operations Issues

-**Authorization Issues**
+**Authorization Issues:**

 If the user is not logged in as a valid Keycloak user or is inadvertently using the `CRAY_CREDENTIALS` environment variable \(i.e. the variable is set if the user is logged in with the their username or another username\), the output of running the `cray uas list command` will produce output like the following.

 ```bash
 ncn-w003# cray uas list